WEST VIRGINIA

 AN IN-DEPTH LOOK

-Because it guarantees some financial literacy instruction though social studies standards in K-8 grades and for high school students, West Virginia receives a “C.” In order to raise its grade, West Virginia needs to create personal finance standards for each grade and implement a required stand-alone personal finance course for high school graduation.
+Because it guarantees financial literacy instruction through social studies standards in K-8 grades and a half-credit personal finance course requirement for high school students, West Virginia receives a “A.”